 Seen on Mugie:

 Laikipia has a relatively stable population of approximately 700 oryx, around 40 of these are found on Mugie where herds are frequently seen grazing amongst plains zebra and other ungulates, from whom it is thought they gain a sense of security from predators.

-Beisa oryx graze amongst other species on Mugie – photo credit Alisa Karstad
+Beisa oryx on Mugie – photo credit Felix Rome

 A large chestnut-brown antelope, with a particularly elongated forehead, oddly shaped horns and a conspicuous hump over the shoulders make this a rather unique looking animal.
 Certain adaptations enable the animal to feed well and survive on less water than other members in their tribe such as wildebeest, topi and hirola antelopes.

-Jackson’s hartebeest are protected on Mugie Conservancy – photo credit Alisa Karstad
+Jackson’s hartebeest are protected on Mugie Conservancy – photo credit Felix Rome

 By obtaining water from wild melons, roots, and tubers, they can live in areas with scarce water and do well during the dry seasons – which has also meant that they have become the least migratory species within the tribe.

 Eight subspecies of hartebeest are currently recognised.
 The Jackson’s hartebeest does not have a clear taxonomic status.
 It is regarded as a hybrid between the ‘endangered’ Lelwel (Alcelaphus buselaphus ssp. lelwel) and the ‘least concern’ Coke’s (Alcelaphus buselaphus ssp. cokii) subspecies.

 It is sometimes also called the Kenya highland hartebeest or the Laikipia hartebeest.
 In Kenya, we often refer to the animal using the Kiswahili word for hartebeest – ‘Kongoni’, though this is usually reserved specifically for the Coke’s hartebeest which we find in the Masai Mara.